BrickSchema/brick-website/webpages/get-started.md

 There are many ways to get started using Brick: ranging from exploring and analyzing existing Brick models to developing data-driven applications using Brick to creating your own Brick model.

+The [Concepts page](/concepts) presents an overview of core concepts of Brick.

 ### Exploring existing Brick models

 - **Observe** Brick models for 6 real buildings using the [BrickViewer tool](http://viewer.brickschema.org/)